alexeyinkin/flutter-keyed-collection-widgets/README.md

 In Flutter, both `TabBar` and `TabBarView` widgets can be created without the `controller` argument.
-In this case, they rely on `DefaultTabController` widget present in the tree above them and break if it does not.
+In this case, they rely on `DefaultTabController` widget present in the tree above them and break if it is missing.

 This is error-prone because the `controller` argument may simply be forgotten, and this cannot be detected at compile time.